joymohanta/independent-service-provider/README.md

 ## Project Details

-- You can consolt here about your health
+- You can consult here about your health
 - Benefits of Plastic Surgery
 - Remedy advice if SideEffect
 - Sunday to Thirsday (8am-7pm)
 - Suggestion about any health issue.

-Using properties are-
+Used properties are-\
-React-Bootstrap
+React-Bootstrap\
-React-Router
+React-Router\
-Firebase-Authentication &
+Firebase-Authentication &\
-React-Firebase-Hooks
+React-Firebase-Hooks\

 ### `npm start`